 Everybody knows strawberries taste fantastic.
 Next, know where to get the best tasting, sun ripened, farm fresh strawberries possible.
 Straight from the farm of course

-We also except Credit Cards, EBT & Snap.
+We also except Credit Cards and Debit Cards

 Come Out To The Farm.
 We Look Forward To Seeing You!